The ‘makeup’ of butterflies

 In other cases, the colors are very striking to warn predators that they are poisonous.
 This is found, for example, in butterflies of the genus Monarch, which exhibit beautiful black-orange colors.

 In addition, these insects have put colors at the service of seduction.
 Males use their striking patterns to signal to females that they are choosing the correct species to mate with.
 This is not trivial, since when two similar species of butterflies coincide in the same place, it is possible that they hybridize, but the resulting offspring, generally, will not be fertile.
 Therefore, the individuals who end up perpetuating their genes are those who are able to unequivocally identify their peers.
-It could be said that thanks to color they have transformed necessity into a virtue.
+It might be said that thanks to color they have transformed necessity into a virtue.

 In some species, females announce their lack of predisposition to maintain sex by closing their wings, hiding their colors and becoming less visible to males.
 Thanks to this uniqueness, the females of the Lycaenidae are able to scare away the most stubborn and inopportune males.